Operator moving pallets with an electric pallet jack in a warehouse

 Limitations to Consider

-While electric pallet jacks offer many benefits, they’re not perfect for every scenario.
+Electric pallet jacks offer big benefits, but they’re not perfect for every job.
+Consider these limitations before buying:

 Limited Lift Height

-Electric pallet jacks are typically used for horizontal movement — not vertical stacking.
-If your operation requires frequent lifting beyond a few inches, a pallet stacker or forklift may be more suitable.
+Electric pallet jacks are primarily for horizontal movement, not vertical stacking.
+If your operation needs lifting beyond a few inches, a pallet stacker or forklift may be more suitable.
+For a quick lift-height reference, see how high a pallet jack can lift.

 Final Verdict: Are They Worth It?